-Note: Refer to A.18.6.
+Note: See A.18.6.

-A.34 Integrity and Origin of Data Record Transfer from ECU to Telematics In-Vehicle Unit
+A.34 Integrity and Origin of Data Record Transfer from ECU to Telematics Device

-- A.34.1 All data and/or Data Records shall be transferred from the ECU to the telematics invehicle unit. - A.34.2 All data and/or Data Records transferred from the ECU to the telematics in-vehicle unit shall support a form of data authentication (i.e. some form of Message Authentication Code only known and accessible to an Authorised Person), subject to the approval of TCA, that can prove the integrity and origin of the data from the ECU. - A.34.3 All data and/or Data Records transferred from the ECU to the telematics in-vehicle unit shall be transferred in order of generation.
+- A.34.1 All data and/or data records shall be transferred from the ECU to the telematics device. - A.34.2 All data and/or data records transferred from the ECU to the telematics device shall support a form of data authentication (i.e. some form of message authentication code only known and accessible to an authorised person), subject to the approval of TCA, that can prove the integrity and origin of the data from the ECU. - A.34.3 All data and/or data records transferred from the ECU to the telematics device shall be transferred in order of generation.

-Note: The requirement is that Data Records should be transferred in ascending order of Record Number.
-However, noting that a reset to a lower Record Number may occur not more than once every 30 days, no Data Record may be transferred until the preceding Data Record has been acknowledged as transferred.
+Note: The requirement is that data records should be transferred in ascending order of record number.
+However, noting that a reset to a lower record number may occur not more than once every 30 days, no data record may be transferred until the preceding data record has been acknowledged as transferred.

-- A.34.4 Data Records shall not be deleted from the ECU until acknowledgment of data transfer has been received from the telematics in-vehicle unit. - A.34.5 Data Records transferred from the ECU to the telematics in-vehicle unit shall be formatted in accordance with Appendix B, and shall use binary encoding.
+- A.34.4 Data records shall not be deleted from the ECU until acknowledgment of data transfer has been received from the telematics device. - A.34.5 Data records transferred from the ECU to the telematics device shall be formatted in accordance with Appendix B, and shall use binary encoding.